+Summary: 11 companies prefer not to suggest values of lower bound or upper bound PDB to SA2.
+5 companies prefer to suggest some values, 2 of them suggest to provide at least lower bound PDB and others are OK to provide upper bound PDB value.

 If answer of Discussion point 1 is “No”, please elaborate how to reply to SA2 regarding the value of the expected PDB for the different RAT types for satellite access?